tinymce/tinymce-docs/_includes/configuration/content-css.md

 });
 ```

-What is this good for?
+**What is this good for?**

 The CSS file in this setting should be the very CSS file that controls the looks (or "layout") of all your pages!
-So, let's say you include a file "myLayout.css" in all your pages in order to control your site's global looks then this file must be set as your content_css option, because then the contents in the editor will also have the looks of your site.
+So, let's say you include a file `"myLayout.css"` in all your pages, in order to control your site's global looks then this file must be set as your `content_css` option, because then the content in the editor's editable area will also have your site's style.